 Voting in America has long had its imperfections, and with so much currently at stake, it’s more important than ever to understand what voter suppression is, what it looks like, and how it affects our communities.

 Voter suppression is a strategy that impacts an election by discouraging or preventing specific groups from casting a vote.
-It is far from a new concept — even after receiving the right to vote, BIPOC and women still faced an uphill battle to do so.
-Even today, systemic racism is alive and well in our elections.
-This enduring strategy has taken a modernized approach for the 2020 elections, and these are tactics we can’t afford to be ignorant to, regardless of our political preferences.
+It is far from a new concept.
+Even after receiving the right to vote, BIPOC and women still faced an uphill battle to do so.
+Today, systemic racism is alive and well in our elections.
+This enduring strategy has taken a modernized approach for the 2020 elections.
+These are tactics we can’t afford to be ignorant of, regardless of our political preferences.

 Voter suppression thrives off of racist scare tactics and shows up in ways that minorities and communities of color have been privy to for decades.
-As the “War on Drugs” was waged in the 80s, many low-income neighborhoods were targeted and raided for drug dealing and use.
+As the government waged the “War on Drugs” in the 80s, many low-income neighborhoods were targeted and raided for drug dealing and use.
 From 1980 to 2017, the number of individuals incarcerated for drug crimes rose to an exponential 452,964 people.
-And due to that incarceration, they have lost their right to vote: every election millions of people are denied a ballot due to a policy called felony disenfranchisement.
+Due to that incarceration, they have lost their right to vote.
+Every election millions of people are denied a ballot due to a policy called felony disenfranchisement.
 Even though marijuana is now legal (and a booming economy), this law still disproportionately affects the Black and Latinx men and women who made up a large percentage of people incarcerated on drug charges.

 “Systemic racism is alive and well in our elections.”